wojciechszmelczerczyk/mern-notes-app/server/docs/note/delete.md

 Code: `204 No content`

-Condition: If product with provided correctly id exists.
+Condition: If note with provided correctly id exists.

 ### Context example